Saturday, December 26, 2020

 Mark contains over half of the New Testament's Laitnisms, Laitnisms are inevitable just because of Rome's influence at the time.
 But Mark a couple of times actually explains Semitic words using Latin ones.

 Now I should clarify that no one proposing this thinks The Vulgate version of Mark is the original Latin version of Mark.
-That text is definitely Jerome's translation of a Greek Mark as it is for the rest of the New Testament.
+That text is still viewed as Jerome's translation of a Greek Mark as it is for the rest of the New Testament.

 David Bruce Gain is one scholar who's been a proponent of this theory.
 He has made his own personal reconstruction of what he thinks the original Latin text was, and his own English Translation of that Latin version.
 I do disagree with him sometimes, for one he ends Mark with Mark 16:8 which is a theory I reject and may be the subject of it's own post in the future.